 Furthermore, Definition \ref{def kmcs} is well suited to the development of a Fredholm theory for the Laplace operator of \(g\) in H\"older spaces, see \cite{donaldson1} and section \ref{linear thry sct}.

-There are two types of coordinates relevant in our context: The first is given by adapted complex coordinates $z_1, z_2$.
-In the second one we replace the coordinate $z_1$ with $\rho e^{i\theta}$ by means of equation \ref{CHCO} and leave $z_2$ unchanged.
-We refer to the later as cone coordinates.
+There are two types of coordinates relevant in our context.
+The first is given by adapted complex coordinates $z_1, z_2$.
+In the second one we replace the coordinate $z_1$ with $\rho e^{i\theta}$ by means of Equation \eqref{CHCO} and extend over the origin by means of the usual change between polar to Cartesian coordinates.
+We refer to the later as cone coordinates\footnote{In cone coordinates the Laplace operator of \(g_{(\beta)}\) is uniformly elliptic with bounded coefficients which are discontinuous at the origin, see paragraphs after Theorem 3.2 in \cite{haoyin}.}.
 In other words, there are two relevant differential structures on $X$ in our situation.
 One is given by the complex manifold structure we started with, the other is given by declaring the cone coordinates to be smooth.
 The two structures are clearly equivalent by a map modelled on \( (\rho e^{i\theta}, z_2) \to (\rho^{1/\beta} e^{i\theta}, z_2) \) in a neighbourhood of $C$.
 Note that the notion of a function being H\"older continuous (without specifying the exponent) is independent of the coordinates we take, therefore there is no ambiguity in Definition \ref{def kmcs}.